SusanElizabeth/alexa-fayetteville-tennessee-guide/README.md

     Now it is time to add the Utterances.
 Copy/paste the sample utterances from [GitHub](https://github.com/alexa/skill-sample-nodejs-city-guide/blob/master/speechAssets/SampleUtterances.txt).
 An example of utterances is listed below.

     ```
-    getOverview tell me about Seattle
+    getOverview tell me about Fayetteville

     getTopFiveIntent tell me top five things to do
     getTopFiveIntent what are the top five things to do